tuxcomputers/pizero_usb_device/README.md

    sudo cp joystick.sh /usr/bin
    sudo chmod +x /usr/bin/joystick.sh
    ```
 1. The RaspberryPi uses dynamic device creation so the creation script needs to be run every time the Pi boots.
-To configure the Zero to run the USB joystick device creation on boot add the following line above 'exit 0'
+To configure the Zero to run the USB joystick device creation on boot add the following line above 'exit 0' to the file ```/etc/rc.local```
    ```
    /usr/bin/joystick.sh
    ```